Accretion disk around the rotating Damour-Solodukhin wormhole: Generic rotating spacetime

 \section{Generic rotating spacetime}

 The accretion disk is formed by particles moving in circular orbits around a compact object, with the geodesics determined by the space-time geometry around the object, be it a WH, BH or NS.
-For a spherically symmetric geometry the metric is generically given by
+For a rotating geometry the metric is generically given by

-At and around the equator, i.e., when $\left\vert \theta -\pi/2\right\vert\ll 1$, we assume, with Harko \textit{et al.} \cite{Harko:2009b}, that the metric functions $g_{tt}$, $g_{t\phi }$, $g_{rr}$, $g_{\theta\theta }$ and $g_{\phi\phi}$ depend only on the radial coordinate $r$.
-The angular velocity $\Omega$, of the specific energy $\widetilde{E}$, and of the specific angular momentum $\widetilde{L}$ of accreting particles in the above geometry are given by
+At and around the equator, i.e., when $\left\vert \theta -\pi /2\right\vert \ll 1,$we assume, with Harko \emph{et al} \cite{Harko:2009b}, that the metric functions $g_{tt}$, $g_{t\phi}$, $g_{rr}$, $g_{\theta\theta}$ and $g_{\phi\phi}$ depend only on the radial coordinate $r$.
+The angular velocity $\Omega $, of the specific energy $\widetilde{E}$, and of the specific angular momentum $\widetilde{L}$ of accreting particles in the above geometry are given by

 One may hence define an effective potential term defined as